Dark sector searches with high-intensity positron beams in the CERN North Area: Positron beams in the CERN North area

 \subsection{Positron production rates in targets}

-To estimate the number of positrons that could be produced in ECN3, we begin with the annual proton delivery figures provided in the recent report ``Post-LS3 Experimental Options in ECN3"~\cite{Ahdida:2023okr}.
-In the last 3 rows of Tab. \ref{tab:NProtons}, we summarize the data from Table 1 of~\cite{Ahdida:2023okr}.
-In the first line we added an estimate of the present maximum achievable proton flux based on the one achieved on T10 during the NA62 proton beam dump operation in 2024 and the number of spill delivered in 2024 run, $\sim$600$\times10^3$.
+To estimate the number of positrons that could be produced in the CERN NA, we start with the annual proton delivery figures outlined in the recent report ``\emph{Post-LS3 Experimental Options in ECN3}"~\cite{Ahdida:2023okr}.
+The last 3 rows of Tab.~\ref{tab:NProtons} summarize the data from Table 1 of~\cite{Ahdida:2023okr}.
+In the first row, we included an estimate of the current maximum achievable proton flux, based on the flux reached at T10 during the NA62 proton beam dump operation in 2024 and the total number of spills delivered during the 2024 run (approximately $600\times 10^3$).

-The next ingredient for our calculation is the positron yield per proton on target.
-Fig. \ref{fig:PosProd} shows the positron rate obtained by using the TURTLE simulation program compared to measured values, as estimated experimentally at CERN in~\cite{Doble:164934} for a 500 mm Be target, very similar to the present T4 or T10 targets.
+The next ingredient for our calculation is the positron yield per proton-on-target.
+Fig.~\ref{fig:PosProd} shows the positron rate obtained using the TURTLE simulation program, compared to experimentally measured values at CERN~\cite{Doble:164934} for a $500$ mm beryllium target, very similar to those currently used in the T4, T6 and T10 targets.
+MC predictions are in good agreement with the measured values.

-At the nominal K12 line energy of 75 GeV, the estimated yield is approximately $3.5 \times 10^6$ $e^{\pm}/\mu$sterad, which aligns well with measured values.
-This corresponds to a positron production probability per proton per $\mu$sterad of $e^+/p = 3.5 \times 10^{-6}$.
-Applying this probability, we obtain the produced number of positron per year (N$_{e^+}$/y) in a $\mu$sterad acceptance reported in the last column of Tab.~\ref{tab:NProtons}
+At the nominal NA62 beam energy of 75 GeV, the yield would be similar to the open dot at 60~GeV in Fig.~\ref{fig:PosProd} approximately $3.5 \times 10^6$ $e^{\pm}/\mu$sr per $1\times10^{12}$ protons on a 500~mm Be target.
+This corresponds to a positron production probability per proton per $\mu$sr of $e^+/p = 3.5 \times 10^{-6}$.
+Using this probability, we calculate the number of positron produced per year (N$_{e^+}$/y) within a $\mu$sr acceptance, as reported in the last column of Tab.~\ref{tab:NProtons}.